prantik-pdeb/BeSt-LeS/README.md

 ### 2D U-Net Architectures

 The first three models are pure convolution-based architectures, while the remaining two are hybrid networks combining convolutions and transformer components.
-The evaluation criteria are the same as those in Table 2, and the performance of the models on the test set is reported below.
+The performance of the models on the test set is reported below.

 | Method                | Dice Score | IoU Score | Precision | Recall |
 |-----------------------|------------|-----------|-----------|--------|